JasherIO/jasher.io/src/data/blog/2018-11-02-guidelines-to-broadcasting-rocket-league.md

 # Cameras

-There are 4 ways to spectate *Rocket League*:
+There are 4 cameras for spectating *Rocket League*:

 1. **Player**: shows exactly what a player sees
 2. **Fly**: allows for manual movement around the arena (similar to [SkyCam](https://www.youtube.com/watch?v=WNtNBNoVFHI))